 John chuckled, then asked, “Well, what is it, then?
 The counselors call it ‘magic.’
 They say your readings can change everything for their clients.”
 The radio was playing softly in the background, with Indy bouncing slightly to the music, but now John turned it down further, barely audible against the quiet road noise of the sedan.
 Indy stopped his microdancing and focused (somewhat) on his host.
 John went on.
 “I’ve known you in passing for a while now, but I have no idea what they could mean.
 I just know that Dan said to take you along this weekend.
 He said you might be able to reach out to Cammi, get her to come out of her shell.”
 John paused with a glance at his passenger, then added, “Dan’s not just the director of a successful rehab, he’s a good friend of mine.
 He wouldn’t be sending his receptionist with me today without some good reason.”

 “Office manager, actually.”
 Indy said this absently, his eyes searching the farmland along the road, as though the fields that slid past the car windows held an answer that he might use.
 The question John was asking had come up many times over the years.
-Friends, lovers, family members, even the occasional stranger had asked essentially the same thing, usually in the form of, “How do you know that?”
+Friends, lovers, family members, even the occasional stranger had asked essentially the same thing, usually in the form of, “How do you do that?”
 Indy had given many different answers to this question.
 Usually he would give only a brief response, like “it’s magic,” or “I’m just cleaver,” or “a little bird told me.”
 Other times, he would give the long answer, about how empathy works, and his own natural ability to respond to the vibrations of his fellow beings.
 Once in a while, he would be honest.
 After a few moments of silence, Indy said simply, “I don’t know.”

 “You don’t know, or you won’t tell me?”
 John looked mildly amused, but his tone was direct.
 “My curiosity is getting, well – is it like, a secret, or something?
 Are you a cold reader?”